yanivyacoby/harvard-cs290-instructional-materials/_posts/2022-09-02-introduction.md

         <li>Assumes that failure is bad, when it actually could be beneficial to learn from</li>
         <li>Assumes that you need to have a well-polish product in order to present your work</li>
         <li>To be successful, you can never fail</li>
-        <li>Assume every research should have a "happy ending" or should end in a publication</li>
+        <li>Assume every research should end with positive results or a publication</li>
         <li>Assume failure is not a part of research</li>
         <li>Assumes that a failed project isa waste of time</li>
       </ul>